apostrophecms/apostrophe/packages/font-size/README.md

 | `fontSizes` | `[ 12, 14, 16, 18, 24, 32, 48 ]` | Preset pixel sizes offered as quick choices.
 The numeric input remains free-form.
 Set to `[]` for free-form only. |
 | `addFontSizeToDefaultToolbar` | `true` | Whether to add `size` to the rich text default toolbar.
 Set to `false` to make the tool available but opt in per area via the `toolbar` option. |

-Because these options live in the rich text widget's option namespace, their names are deliberately specific (for example `addFontSizeToDefaultToolbar` rather than a generic `addToDefaultToolbar`) to avoid colliding with options introduced by other modules that also improve the rich text widget.

-To use the tool only in specific areas, set `addFontSizeToDefaultToolbar: false` and add `'size'` to that area's `toolbar` array.
+To offer the tool only in specific widgets, set `addFontSizeToDefaultToolbar: false` and add `'size'` to each widget's `toolbar` array.

 ## How it works